 These places would be great locations for your first outdoor sit spots.
 Plus, these places may already have a nature trail leading to them.

 What should you use to build it?

 In my opinion the best material for creating outdoor sit spots are natural materials that blend in with the landscape and don’t feel out of place.

 I really like to use large wood rounds or logs.
 These won’t last forever, but they give the feeling of walking through a natural area and just sitting down on a fallen log.

 But you could also build a couple covered outdoor sit spots for year-round enjoyment and observation.
 With all the rain we get here in the winter, I know I will be adding a few covered areas.
 But I will keep these small and simple.

-Outdoor sit spots are places for you and your family to stop and be present with the living world around you.
+Outdoor sit spots are places for your family and friends to stop and be present with the living world around you.
 The sit spots should be setup so they disappear into the background when not in use.